How To Decorate a Wedding Without Flowers

 Bows: Sweet Romance with a Modern Twist

-The scale variation is what makes bow décor so compelling right now.
-You can go subtle with small satin bows scattered throughout your design as tiny luxury details, or make a bold statement with one giant bow as your ceremony focal point.
-Mix different bow sizes and fabrics to create depth and visual interest – combine structured grosgrain ribbon bows with flowing silk ones for textural variety.
+The most exciting aspect of bow décor is that you can think architecturally.
+Bow-shaped lighting fixtures serve as functional art, providing illumination and décor, while large fabric bows can frame doorways or windows, creating photo-worthy moments throughout your venue.
+Ceiling-mounted bow installations can define distinct areas of your venue while adding visual interest overhead.
+It's the variation in scale that makes bow décor so compelling right now: you can go subtle with small satin bows scattered throughout your design as tiny luxury details, or you can make a bold statement with one giant bow as your ceremony focal point.
+Mix different sizes and types of bows to create depth and visual interest – combine structured grosgrain ribbon bows with flowing silk ones to add texture and elevate your aesthetic.

 Edible Décor: Beautiful AND Delicious (The Ultimate Win-Win)

-Why choose between pretty and tasty when you can have both?
-Edible décor is the ultimate multitasker in wedding planning – it's gorgeous, functional, conversation-starting, and completely delicious.
-Your guests will be impressed by the creativity AND they get to enjoy the artistry throughout your celebration.
+Why choose between something that looks good and something that tastes good when you can have both?
+Edible decorations are the ultimate multitaskers when it comes to wedding planning: they're gorgeous, functional, conversation-starters, and completely delicious.
+Your guests will be impressed by your creativity and enjoy the artistry throughout your celebration.

-Fruit displays create stunning natural color palettes that rival any floral arrangement.
-Think cascading grapes draped artfully across your tables, creating organic lines and natural beauty.
-Artistic apple arrangements can be carved and arranged to create sculptural elements that are both beautiful and seasonal.
-Citrus wheels create perfect geometric patterns and add that fresh, vibrant color that photographs beautifully.
+Fruit displays create stunning natural colour palettes to rival any arrangement.
+Imagine cascading grapes artfully draped across your tables, creating organic lines and natural beauty.
+Apple arrangements can be carved and arranged artistically to create beautiful, seasonal sculptural elements.
+Citrus wheels create perfect geometric patterns and add a fresh, vibrant colour that looks great in photos.

-Herb gardens as centerpieces are absolutely genius – they smell incredible, look lush and natural, and guests can actually use them throughout the meal.
-Imagine tables adorned with beautiful potted herbs that serve as both décor and seasoning for your reception dinner.
-Rosemary, thyme, basil, and mint create gorgeous greenery while adding aromatic elements that engage all the senses.
+Using herb gardens as wedding centrepieces instead of flowers is a genius idea – they smell incredible, look lush and natural, and guests can actually use them throughout the meal.
+Picture tables adorned with beautiful potted herbs, serving as both decoration and seasoning for your reception dinner.
+Rosemary, thyme, basil, and mint provide gorgeous greenery and add aromatic elements that engage all the senses.

 Edible centerpiece ideas that wow: